bytefish/bytefish.de/blog/nancy_owin.md

 }
 ```

-Extension methods are nice syntactic sugar in C#, which makes you APIs much easier to work with.
-We could have defined the methods
-in the ``ICryptoService`` as well, it really depends on how you like to build APIs.
+Extension methods are nice syntactic sugar in C#, which make your APIs much easier to work with.
+We could have defined the methods in the ``ICryptoService`` as well, it really depends on how you like to build APIs.

 ### Domain Models ###